ansible/ansible/docs/docsite/rst/galaxy/user_guide.rst

 Dependencies
 ------------

-Roles can also be dependent on other roles, and when you install a role that has dependencies, those dependencies will automatically be installed.
+Roles can also be dependent on other roles, and when you install a role that has dependencies, those dependencies will automatically be installed to the ``roles_path``.
-When dependencies are encountered by ``ansible-galaxy``, it will automatically install each dependency to the ``roles_path``.

 There are two ways to define the dependencies of a role: